HeftyCoder/ryvencore/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

+   tutorial/index
    autoapi/cognixcore/index

 Welcome to the :code:`cognixcore` documentation!

-These docs are built directly from the cognixcore sources and automatically represent the latest version on the main branch on GitHub.
+These docs include examples on how someone can use the library to create nodes, as well as various utilties.
+It also includes the public API generated from the docstrings located in the cognixcore package.

 `Link to GitHub repository`_